38+ Scary Alcoholism Statistics to Help You Quit for Good

 Don’t be fooled by the term.
-Alcohol use disorder is just another name for alcohol addiction, preferred by the physicians.
+Alcohol use disorder is just another name for alcohol addiction, a term preferred by physicians.

-Binge drinking is very much widespread, and college alcohol facts show that about 1 in 4 college students admitted missing classes or obtaining poor grades due to alcohol drinking.
+Binge drinking is very much widespread, and research shows that about 1 in 4 college students admitted missing classes or obtaining poor grades due to alcohol drinking.
 Even worse, 1,825 students who are between 18 and 24 die each year in alcohol-related accidents.

 They are the Young Adult subtype, Young Antisocial subtype, Functional subtype, Intermediate Familial subtype, and Chronic Severe subtype.

-25. The number of annual sexual assaults or date rapes involving alcohol intoxication: 97,000.
+24. The number of annual sexual assaults involving alcohol intoxication: 97,000.

-That is just the tip of the iceberg.
-Alcohol abuse statistics have estimated that an additional 600,000 students are assaulted in a non-sexual way by an alcohol-impaired student every year.
+Alcohol abuse statistics have estimated that an additional 696,000 students are assaulted in a non-sexual way by an alcohol-impaired student every year.

-80,000 lives are lost every year due to alcoholism and alcohol abuse, which places it in third place by mortality rates.
-Heart disease comes first, while cancer statistics show that the disease is in second place.
+95,000 lives are lost every year due to alcoholism and alcohol abuse, which places it in third place by mortality rates.
+Heart disease comes first, while cancer research and stats show that the disease is in second place.